The evolution of data center interconnect (DCI) solutions

 Data center networking was initially focused on traffic within a single data center.
 However, over time connections between two or more data centers have become increasingly important.
 This is where data center interconnect (DCI) solutions come into play.
-Several enterprise data center challenges and trends shed light on the capabilities and limitations of current DCI solutions.
-These include the need for greater bandwidth, cost efficiency and flexibility.
-The data center interconnect solutions of tomorrow are poised to bring advances in all of these areas.
+To meet growing bandwidth, cost efficiency and flexibility needs, enterprises and internet exchanges are looking beyond traditional solutions.
+The latest data center interconnect solutions bring advances in all of these areas.

 What is data center interconnect?